yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Also note that keeping around tombstones my not be so bad under the new cell model because the cases where there's a lot of data turnaround (e.g., a value field or the values of a map) would be using fixed-sized fields.
 The worst case of dynamically-sized fields would be something like a long lived "agenda" list that keeps getting updated over time.

-## Should a segment be annotated only with the prior that mutes it, or all priors that could mute it?
+## Should a trait be annotated only with the priors that mute its marks, or all priors over the same area?

-**=> All priors that could mutate it**
+**=> Only the prior that mutes it**

-There may be two options when it comes to representing muted segments.
-Either have the segment include a prior for the one change that is muting the segment, or include information about all the priors that would mute the segment (including the one that does).
-Is there a benefit to the latter?
-If 5 deletes are targeting the same node, and each of the later four only have priors that represent the first one, then they might each think they're now first in line for deleting the node if they get rebased over the undo of the first deleted.
-That's a problem.
+There are two options when it comes to representing muted marks.
+Either include tombstone information for the one prior change that is muting the marks, or include information about all the priors that would mute the marks (including the prior that does).

+The fear with only including the prior that mutes the marks, is that if 3 deletes are targeting the same node, and the last one only has priors that represent the first one, then that last one would think it is now first in line for deleting the node if it were rebased over the undo of the first deletion, leading us to a situation where both the second third deletes are now claiming to delete the same node.
+This outcome is actually the correct one.
+The third edits will initially think it is first in line to perform the deletion (after being rebased over the undo of the first deletion) but will then be rebased over the second deletion, thereby introducing a new prior segment for it (which mutes the deletion).

+This scenario in captured in sample scenario C.

 ## When annotating a segment with a prior, should we just include the node effects, or also the affix effects?